smujmaiku/just-observable/README.md

 # Just Observable

 Do you need an observable that can be subscribed and emitted?
-Are you looking for a single emitter to observe?
+Are you looking for a single emitter to observe like rxjs subject?
-Would you like to wait on the next emitter event?
+Would you like a promise to wait on the next event?

 ## Installation